Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **1. Supported Versions of macOS and Xcode**

-The current version of Tunnelblick should be built using Xcode 7.3.1 on macOS 10.11.6.
+The current version of Tunnelblick should be built using:
+ * Xcode 7.3.1 on macOS 10.11.6; or
+ * Xcode 12.3  on macOS 10.15.7

+When built on Xcode 7.3.1, Tunnelblick will run on Intel processors, or on Apple M1 processors using Rosetta 2.

+When built on Xcode 12.3, Tunnelblick will be a Universal binary and run natively on Intel or M1 processors.

-Other versions of Xcode and macOS may create Tunnelblick binaries that crash or have other unpredictable behavior.
+Other versions of Xcode and macOS may fail to build Tunnelblick, or create Tunnelblick binaries that crash or have other unpredictable behavior.

 **2. Getting the Tunnelblick Source Code**